zio/zio-http/docs/dsl/cookies.md

 It updates the response header `Set-Cookie` as ```Set-Cookie: <cookie-name>=<cookie-value>```

-## Getting Cookie from Request
+## Getting Cookie from a Request

-From HTTP requests, a single cookie can be retrieved with `cookie`.
+From HTTP requests, a single cookie can be retrieved with `cookie`:

 ```scala mdoc:compile-only
  private val app4 =